Language GANs Falling Short: Empirical Results

-Figure \ref{fig:decoder} compares three methods for navigating the quality (Language Model, LM) diversity (Reverse LM) space temperature sweep, generator rejection, and beam search. we first note that temperature tuning and generator rejection sampling yield a similar trade-off in the high-diversity regime.
+Figure \ref{fig:decoder} compares three methods for navigating the quality (Language Model, LM) diversity (Reverse LM) space: temperature sweep, generator rejection,\footnote{For computational reasons, generator rejection sampling does not span further in the high-quality regime.} and beam search.
+We first note that temperature tuning and generator rejection sampling yield a similar trade-off in the high-diversity regime.
 However, as the bias incurred by temperature tuning grows, so does the gap between both methods.
 An important finding is that generation rejection sampling gets exponentially slower as the threshold increases (see Figure \ref{fig:decoding_time}).
 It is for this reason that the generator rejection sampling curve doesn't span further in the high-quality part of the space.

-Beam search, a lesser bias method, also seems to offer a better trade-off compared to temperature sweep.
+Beam search, a less biased method, also seems to offer a better trade-off compared to temperature sweep.
 However, beam search has a major drawback: unitary increases in beam size leads to drastic leaps in quality-diversity space.
 In Figure \ref{fig:decoder} we report beam sizes of 1 (right dot), 2 (middle dot), and 3 (left dot).

-This study shows that although the less biased methods seem to offer at least small gains in the quality-diversity space, temperature tuning still has important advantages to efficiently assess a model's quality-diversity trade-off.
+This study shows that although the less biased methods seem to offer at least small gains in the quality-diversity space, temperature tuning still has important advantages to assess a model's quality-diversity trade-off efficiently.
 The discreteness of beam search and the computational inefficacy of generator rejection sampling are important drawbacks.
 However, if one's goal is to obtain the best samples possible, we advocate for their use.

+\paragraph{GAN Training Reduces Entropy} Figure \ref{fig:entropy_drop} shows the evolution of a generator's entropy with respect to epochs.
+We observe that as soon as adversarial training starts, a drastic entropy reduction occurs.
+Future work investigates if GAN training changes the learned distribution or simply reduces the entropy in an ineffective way with respect to the quality-diversity trade-off.